The Outdoor Swimmer’s Code

 • If taking a dog along, make sure they do not disturb other people, wildlife or livestock, and keep them under close control or on a lead.

-• Be responsible for any children or other vulnerable people in your charge.
+• Be responsible for your own safety and that of any children or other vulnerable people in your charge.

 • Don’t endanger the safety of others, or seek to persuade them to do anything.

-The following organisations have kindly given suggestions, positive feedback or indicated support for the Outdoor Swimmers Code:
+The Broads Authority and RoSPA are among the organisations have kindly given suggestions, positive feedback or indicated support for The OSS Outdoor Swimmers’ Code.